noir-lang/noir/docs/docs/developers/contracts/main.md

 Install the [Noir Language Support extension](https://marketplace.visualstudio.com/items?itemName=noir-lang.vscode-noir) to get syntax highlighting, syntax error detection and go-to definitions for your Aztec contracts.

-Once the extension is installed, go to your VSCode settings, search for "noir" and update the `Noir: Nargo Path` field to point to your `aztec-nargo` executable.
+Once the extension is installed, check your nargo binary by hovering over `Nargo` in the status bar on the bottom right of the application window.
+Click to choose the path to `aztec-nargo` (or regular `nargo`, if you have that installed).

 You can print the path of your `aztec-nargo` executable by running:

 ```bash
 which aztec-nargo
 ```

+To specify a custom nargo executable, go to the VSCode settings and search for "noir", or click extension settings on the `noir-lang` LSP plugin.
+Update the `Noir: Nargo Path` field to point to your desired `aztec-nargo` executable.

 ## Install Noir tooling